 Use that break time to strengthen your leg muscles.
 One of the biggest causes of knee pain is weak glutes, quads, and tight hip flexors.
 This causes your knee to have to compensate by picking up the slack and taking on extra pressure.
 It can also lead to your IT band (iliotibial band) shifting and rubbing on your knee joint.
 Doing strengthening and stretching exercises will result in your knee not having to do more than its fair share of the work.

-If your knee pain is caused by Patellar Tracking Disorder your best bet is to wear a good knee brace.
+If your knee pain is caused by Patellar Tracking Disorder,Β your best bet is to wear a good knee brace.
 Patellar Tracking Disorder is when your patella (kneecap) shifts too far to the outside, or sometimes the inside, of your leg.
-This happens with the patellar tendon doesn’t do a good job of keeping it in place.
-A knee brace keeps the patella from shifting more than it should, and reduces the friction on the inside of the kneecap, preventing the pain.
+This happens when the patellar tendon doesn’t do a good job of keeping it in place.
+A knee brace keeps the patella from shifting more than it should and reduces the friction on the inside of the kneecap, preventing the pain.

 knee anatomy illustration